 Fifth Avenue between 49th and 50th Streets

-Every tourist's favorite rink opened for the season on October 13.
-Despite its popularity, three-hour waits—that's just when the Christmas tree is lit.
+Every tourist's favorite rink opened for the season October 8.
+Despite its popularity, three-hour waits aren't always the norm—just when the Christmas tree is lit.
 Skating early or late in the season is fun and easy—if expensive.
 In fact, even during off-season, it's by far the priciest rink in the city.
 It accommodates just 150 skaters, hence the wait, but some believe it offers one of the most charming, intimate skating sessions, smack in the middle of NYC.
 Sign up for one of the special packages such as breakfast with Santa for an extra-special holiday treat.

-We couldn't do this roundup without mentioning this iconic NYC skating spot.
-But this rink is not only perpetually crowded, it even charges a spectator fee!
-Of course every family should wait in line to ice-skate here at least once.
+We couldn't do this roundup without mentioning this iconic NYC spot.
+Though it is perpetually crowded, every family should skate here at least once.
 Try to arrive at the start of the first session or right after school to get a few spins in before the hordes arrive.
 A moonlit, post-dinner skate is always fun, too.
 You'll be rewarded with one of the most iconic views of Midtown, not to mention a perimeter of pretty, possibly snow-dusted trees—as well as tired kids, ready for bed.
 Lockers are available for a fee.

 WWII Veterans War Memorial Ice Skating Rink – Staten Island